Lo-Tek/Relative-Humidity-Elevation-Tables/README.md

 # Relative-Humidity-Elevation-Tables
-These are RH elevation tables for use with a psychrometer to take and track local weather patterns.
+These are RH tables for use with a psychrometer to take and track local weather patterns.
 I took the information from https://www.nwcg.gov/publications/pms437/weather/temp-rh-dp-tables and manually entered it into csv format.